-SMOHP ovens come with an external accessory power outlet to supply electricity to a power exhaust blower attached to the oven exhaust vent.
-The outlet and any attached blower are either activated by the temperature controller as part of an end-user programmed heating recipe or can be activated from the homepage options when the oven running at a constant temperature setpoint.
-The primary application of the power exhaust blower is to positively vent exhaust out of the workspace around the oven.
+SMOHP ovens come with an external accessory power outlet to supply electricity to a power exhaust fan attached to the oven exhaust vent.
+The outlet and any attached blower are either activated by the temperature controller as part of a user-programmed heating recipe or can be activated from the homepage options when the oven is running a constant temperature setpoint.
+The primary application of the power exhaust fan is to positively vent exhaust out of the workspace around the oven.
 The standard receptacle is a 240 volt, North American 6-20R.